 In Record Time: Building India's Mega Shipyard

 L&T Shipbuilding of India planned a mega shipyard on the southeast coast of India.
 On the Bay of Bengal, the shipyard would build large cargo carriers and vessels for the Ministry of Defense.
 It would refit and re-engineer commercial and defense vessels.
-Working on site with L&T project teams, Realization deployed SMART Project Control to help manage the project.
+Working on site with L&T project teams, Realization deployed SMART Project Delivery System to help manage the project.
 Amidst cyclones and labor shortages, nine-month delays on the critical path became only four.
 And the project finished in record time.